RA4Z/Notes/Technologies/Programming Languages/Python/Paradigms/Iterators.md

-In [[Python]], **iterators** are objects that let run through collections of data one element per time, following the iteration protocol
+In [[🐍Python]], **iterators** are objects that let run through collections of data one element per time, following the iteration protocol

 ### Iterator implements:
 - ``__iter__()``: Return the iterator